 If you are a taxpaying teacher working in the UK, you may be entitled to a tax refund on any expenses for things such as professional fees, teaching equipment, and cleaning or maintaining a work uniform.
 Claims can be backdated up to 4 years.

 As a Teacher what can i claim back on expenses?

 Many teachers, whether they are in full-time employment or a self-employed substitute teacher are not aware that they can claim tax back on work-related expenses.
 Below is a list of things teachers can potentially claim.

 • Cleaning & maintaining work clothes (P.E teachers)

 • Specialised sports equipment (P.E teachers)

 Tax can be claimed on professional fees such as unions and other professional bodies including NUT (national union of teachers) and NASUWT (national association of schoolmasters union of women teachers).
 The HM Customs & Revenue website has an approved list of which organisations are eligible for tax relief.
 Your subscriptions to magazines and textbooks for school use could also be available for a tax-back claim.
 Any fees that have been paid to a general teaching council are also eligible for a claim, even organisations that are now obsolete.

 Uniform tax rebates

-If you are a teacher that has to wear and maintain a uniform, you to could be able to claim a tax refund.
-Science teachers who need specialist equipment such as lab coats and safety goggles and physical education (P.E) teachers who use sportswear such as football boots, tracksuits and specialist equipment such a hockey sticks and tennis rackets can also submit an HRMC tax return if they have used their own money to purchase the equipment.
+If you are a teacher that has to wear and maintain a uniform, you could be able to claim a tax refund.
+Science teachers who need specialist equipment such as lab coats and safety goggles and physical education (P.E) teachers who use sportswear such as football boots, tracksuits, and specialist equipment such as hockey sticks and tennis rackets can also submit an HRMC tax return if they have used their own money to purchase the equipment.

 Mileage allowance for full-time and substitute teachers